Andrea Martin: Personal life

-Martin divides her time between Los Angeles and Toronto.
-On December 8, 2017, on The Marilyn Denis Show, Martin announced that after 47 years in Canada, she had become a Canadian citizen.
+Martin divides her time between Los Angeles and Toronto, and, in 2017, became a Canadian citizen.
 She was previously married to Bob Dolman and had two sons with him, Joe and Jack.
 She has a grandchild via her elder son.
 Through her marriage to Dolman, she was the sister-in-law of actor/comedian Martin Short, who married Dolman's sister Nancy.

+Martin, alongside Tina Fey, is a frequent attendee of the annual Children of Armenia Fund (COAF), a benefit that aims to raise money for impoverished children in Armenia.

+Martin is a close friend of Tina Fey, citing an Armenian-Greek kinship that she felt on the set of Hulu's Difficult People.